 If the batteries are not going to be used for an extended period of time, they should be removed from the Wayfarer and stored in a warm, dry place.
-IT IS STRONGLY RECOMMENDED that this service be performed by a qualified service technician, as this process may be too cumbersome for owner to perform.
-For those who may wish to perform this service themselves, the following procedure is described: Mark the battery cables ("+" sign or "red" for the positive cable; "- " sign or "black" for the negative cable) so that they can be properly reconnected again later.
+IT IS STRONGLY RECOMMENDED that this service be performed by a qualified service technician, as the process is usually too complicated for the average owner to perform.
+For those who may wish to perform this service themselves, the following procedure is described: Mark the battery cables ("+" sign or "red" for the positive cable; "-" sign or "black" for the negative cable) so that they can be properly reconnected again later.
 These batteries would require periodic recharging to maintain their full charge.